 After college, I worked ordinary jobs until The Great Recession when, like many Americans, I lost my job.

 This created an opportunity for reflection.
 I made three lists: What are the things I love to do?
 What are the things I’m genuinely good at?
 What are the things I could make a living doing?

 With the lists in front of me, dots connected into what became Artifact.
 I realized I want my own business, where I design products with the finest materials, as well as a nod to my passion for vintage military and utilitarian design.
 I also want to create these products in my Omaha studio with the help of craftspeople in my community.

 Artifact products are handmade in Omaha, Nebraska using domestically sourced materials whenever possible.
 Many products incorporate vintage, new old stock fabric and hardware.
-All products offer a lifetime guarantee against defects in workmanship or materials.
+All products offer a quality guarantee against defects in workmanship or materials.
 Buy it once!